 The health data for this study will be collected from clinical trials and cohort studies, such as HIV drug trials and COVID-19 vaccine trials.
-These studies typically involve many participants (hundreds to thousands) are conducted over an extended period (multiple years) within a specific geographical area.
+These studies typically involve many participants (hundreds to thousands).
+They are conducted over an extended period (multiple years) within a specific geographical area.
 They provide detailed longitudinal individual health data for building statistical models relating time-varying predictors to health outcomes.
 Potential outcomes of interest include cardiovascular events, respiratory issues, kidney conditions, and mental health impacts, which may all be exacerbated by heat exposure in urban environments[56].

 More specifically, the health cohort data integrated into the study will be identified based on the availability of three classes of variables within each study: